Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Monte Carlo Simulations

-Table~\ref{tab:sim_first_stage} reports the average TSLS estimates of $\beta$, together with the correlation between the endogenous regressor $\mathbf G\mathbf Y$ and the peers-of-peers instrument $\mathbf G^{(2)}\mathbf X$, and the corresponding first-stage $F$-statistic.
+Table~\ref{tab:unscaled_diagnostics_coverage} reports the TSLS estimates, first-stage diagnostics (Panel A) and the coverage probabilities (Panel B) for the baseline specification.
 Several features are worth highlighting.
-First, in the \emph{unscaled} model, when the average degree is less than one, we observe very high correlations and large first-stage $F$-statistics.
-This behavior coincides with our theoretical results regarding extremely sparse regimes: in this extremely sparse regime the variance of the instrument collapses, so that the first-stage ratio becomes unstable and the population first stage is ill-defined asymptotically.
+When \(d<1\), the first-stage diagnostics can look deceptively strong, especially as \(n\) grows.
+This is consistent with our theoretical result that the first-stage estimand may become ill-defined in extremely sparse networks.
 As shown in Table~\ref{tab:covariance} in the Appendix, the covariance between $\mathbf G^{(2)}\mathbf X$ and $\mathbf G\mathbf Y$ is in fact extremely small in this regime, indicating that the large correlations are mechanically driven by vanishing instrument variance rather than genuine identifying power.
-Furthermore, as the average degree increases beyond one, the unscaled model exhibits very low correlations and weak first-stage $F$-statistics across all sample sizes.
-This pattern persists as $n$ grows, indicating that the resulting weak instruments problem is structural rather than a small-sample artifact.
+Furthermore, as the average degree increases beyond one, we observe very low correlations and weak first-stage $F$-statistics across all sample sizes.
+This pattern persists as \(n\) grows, suggesting that this is not a small-sample artifact.

-Turning to the \emph{scaled} model, we find that for $\beta=0.4666$ the instrument is strong: both the correlation and the first-stage $F$-statistic increase monotonically with $n$ for all values of average degree.
-However, by contrast, when $\beta=0.95$ the correlation between $\mathbf G\mathbf Y$ and $\mathbf G^{(2)}\mathbf X$ exhibits sign reversals and the first-stage $F$-statistic deteriorates before increasing again.
-This behavior reflects the near-boundary phenomenon discussed in Section~\ref{rem:sign_scaled}.
-Although scaling stabilizes the spectrum of the network operator and prevents explosive behavior, finite-sample realizations may still feature eigenvalues $\lambda_j$ such that $\beta\lambda_j$ is close to one.
-As the average degree increases further away from one, the correlation moves away from zero, consistent with the attenuation of this near-boundary effect.
-Hence, the simulations illustrate situations where even the scaled model might suffer from a weak first-stage.